zeroincombenze/l10n-italy-supplemental/account_banking_riba/tests/testenv.rst

 Every record is tagged by an external reference.
 The external reference may be:

-* Ordinary Odoo external reference (a), format "module.name"
+* Ordinary Odoo external reference (a), called xref, format "module.name"
 * Test reference, format "z0bug.name" (b)
 * Key value, format "external.key" (c)
 * 2 keys reference, for header/detail relationship (d)
 * Magic reference for 'product.template' / 'product.product' (e)
+* Magic 3 level Odoo xref, format "module.name.field" (f)

 Ordinary Odoo external reference (a) is a record of 'ir.model.data';
 you can see them from Odoo GUI interface.

-Test reference (b) are visible just in the test environment.
+Test reference (b) are like external reference (a) but they are visible just in the test environment.
 They are identified by "z0bug." prefix module name.

 External key reference (c) is identified by "external." prefix followed by the key value used to retrieve the record.
-If key value is an integer it is the record "id".
-The field "code" or "name" are used to search record;
-for account.tax the "description" field is used.
+The field "code" or "name" are usually used to search record; for account.tax the "description" field is used.
 Please set self.debug_level = 2 (or more) to log these field keys.

 The 2 keys reference (d) needs to address child record inside header record at 2 level model (header/detail) relationship.
-The key MUST BE the same key of the parent record, plus "_", plus line identifier (usually 'sequence' field). i.e. "z0bug.move_1_3" means: line with sequence 3 of 'account.move.line' which is child of record "z0bug.move_1" of 'account.move'.
+The key MUST BE the couple of header key plus "_" and plus line key (usually 'sequence' field); the header key is the same key of the parent record.
+The line key may be:

+* the sequence value (if present n model)
+* the most meaningful field value
+* an index value

+i.e. "z0bug.invoice_1_3" means: line with sequence 3 of 'account.invoice.line'
+which is child of record "z0bug.invoice_1" of 'account.invoice'. i.e.: "EUR.2023-06-26" should be the key for res.currency.rate where "EUR" is the header key (res.currency) and "2023-06-26" is the date of rate.
 Please set self.debug_level = 2 (or more) to log these relationships.

 For 'product.template' (product) you must use '_template' text in reference (e).
 TestEnv inherit 'product.product' (variant) external reference (read above 'Magic relationship).

+The magic 3 level Odoo xref is a special reference applicable on all kind of data.
+The format is like standard odoo xref with a 3th level which is the field name. i.e. "base.partner_1.name" means the field name of the standard Odoo external reference "base.partner_1".
+Notice:

+* every field of xref may be used
+* TestEnv does not match the type of current field and xref field
+* External reference may one of above (a) (b) (c) (d) or (e)

 Examples: